Shibu (film): Plot

-Shibu is a young guy from a small town who is an aspiring film maker.
+Shibu is a young guy from an aspiring small town.
 He tries hard to achieve his dreams, but gets rejected by all.
 Then he hears about a film institute and he manages to convince his family to let him join the institute.
 There, instead of learning about cinema, he gets confused.
 He quits the film institute and tries to make a zero budget film casting his brother in law as the hero and chooses supporting actors from random people he meets.
 But the shoot goes wrong and turns into chaos and an actor is accidentally killed by Shibu.
 Then he desperately tries to cover up the murder.
 Meanwhile, he meets with a girl named Kalyani in a match-making meet and how their aspirations brings them together forms the rest of the story.